Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

 We get manicures, pedicures, facials, massages, and spa treatments.

-But we don’t always think of how self-care plays a role in our everyday life.
+But we don’t always consider how self-care plays a role in our everyday lives.

-Self-care also means ensuring we’re eating right, staying hydrated, and caring for our body.
+Self-care also means ensuring we eat right, stay hydrated, and care for our bodies.

 What Is Hydration – Definition, Facts, & Benefits